 Each company type also has an association with life cycle principals.
 Predictables are dominated by mature companies and a high representation of growth companies.
 Cyclicals have a mix of mature, growth and emerging companies while the Defensive category predominantly involves investing in the best bottom up stock ideas in the gold sector.

 In their qualitative assessment of each company, the investment team consider three factors: quality, value and edge.
 The relative importance of these factors is different for each company type.

 3. Portfolio construction

 From a universe of 300 Australian stocks, the investment team define a watch list of approximately 80 stocks, with the portfolio typically holding about 25-40 stocks.

 The process to build the portfolio is driven by the interaction between company lifecycle weightings, sector allocations and underlying stock selection.

 Although the portfolio is concentrated in nature, there are position limits in place to help ensure stock risk is mitigated and diversification is maintained within investment guidelines.

 The largest stock position is limited to 10% of the portfolio, and that applies to an Australian large cap company that is attractively priced and where the investment team have the highest conviction.
-Companies with a smaller capitalisation, and Asian stocks, have lower maximum limits at 5% and 3% respectively.
+Companies with a smaller capitalisation have a lower maximum limit of 5%.